 You can start by checking out various services offered by different service providers, either by visiting their website or by dropping in one of their branches.
 You may also get some insights on the Spain forum.

 Types of connection

-Spanish internet service providers offer various connection types, namely PSTN, ISDN, ADSL and cable.
-The most popular, of course, are ADSL and cable which provide a broadband connection allowing you to surf the web at high speed.
+Spanish internet service providers offer various connection types, namely ADSL, WIMAX, optical fiber and 4G.
+The most popular, of course, are ADSL and Wi-fi which provide a broadband connection allowing you to surf the web at high speed.
 Optical fiber, on the other hand, is still developing in the country.
-ADSL, which offers a 128 kbps connection, will cost some forty euros monthly.
-But prices generally vary according to different service providers and packages.
+ADSL is still popular in small cities, residential areas and even in the countryside.
+However, the connection speed remains quite lower compared to current telecommunication offers.

 Some ISPs even offer cable TV for additional fees, as well as special packages with unlimited calls to local landlines.